skhan-tech/skhan-tech.github.io/_posts/2020-02-16-Lending-Club-Loan-Analysis.md

   - Logistic Regression
     - A form of linear regression that creates an S-shaped curve instead of a straight line in order to classify observations.

 When comparing models there are quite a few metrics we can analyze.
 There is accuracy, precision, recall, F1 and ROC/AUC.
-Since we have a highly imbalanced class here; that is we have very few occurrences of defaults as opposed to good loans, our best metric will be the ROC/AUC metric.
-Without getting into too much detail accuracy, precision and recall are not great metrics for imbalanced classes because a high number of false positives (predicted good loans that were actually bad) is not a good thing for us because we are trying to optimize for higher returns in our portfolio.
+Since we have a highly imbalanced class here -- that is, we have very few occurrences of defaults as opposed to good loans -- our best metric will be the ROC/AUC metric.
+Without getting into too much detail: accuracy, precision and recall are not great metrics for imbalanced classes.
+A high number of false positives (predicted good loans that were actually bad) is an undesirable outcome, because we are trying to optimize for higher returns in our portfolio.

 All of the models I analyzed had very similar ROC AUC metrics.
 AUC is short for the area-under-the-curve and is a plot of comparison between our true positive and false positive rates.